Wholesome chia pudding topped with yogurt and strawberries

 This recipe is:

-• Perfect for busy mornings or meal prep.
-Make it ahead of time, let it chill, and enjoy a grab-and-go healthy breakfast or snack.
+• Quick and make-ahead.
+Prep it once, let it chill, and enjoy an easy, grab-and-go healthy breakfast or snack.

 Making strawberry chia pudding for the first time?
 Read the ingredients notes, step-by-step instructions, and tips.
 If you’re familiar with the recipe, feel free to jump to the recipe card.